santanurathod/santanurathod.github.io/_pages/3_academic.md

 ### <a name="research"></a> Research

-I'm interested in designing neural network architectures for newer tasks and unseen datasets, exploiting various symmetries and invarianced that exist in them.
+I'm interested in designing neural network architectures for newer tasks and unseen datasets, exploiting various symmetries and invariances that exist in them.
 I am currently working on trying to model dynamic-FBA using neural ODE family of models.

 More specifically I'm interested in: